 Clicking on Lesson will bring up the Mathspace lesson for the subtopic that explains key concepts, often using diagrams and occasionally interactives to build engagement and understanding.

-Clicking on "Share Lesson" will allow you to share the lesson with your class or with specific students.
+Clicking on "Assign to students" will bring up the assign task flyout, to assign to your class or with specific students.
 It will then appear on the Student Dashboard as a lesson they can read.

 Clicking back into Assignable Questions (which is the default) will display the list of questions available to be assigned to students.